ybhbingo/MMFi_dataset/README.md

 In addition, the 40 volunteers were divided into 4 groups corresponding to 4 different environmental settings so that _**cross-domain**_ research could be conducted for the WiFi sensing.&#x20;

+### Action Segments

+We have also extracted the action segments from the raw sequences, with relevant information stored into a .csv form, which can be referred to in the [dataset directory](#download).

 ## Reference

 Please cite the following paper if you find MMFi dataset and toolbox benefit your research.
 Thank you for your support!&#x20;